-1. Telecommunications closets should be centrally located away from building corners and in close proximity to electrical service.
+- 1. Telecommunications closets should be centrally located away from building corners and in close proximity to electrical service.
 Ensure adequate cooling capacity is provided to these closets to prevent equipment overheating.
-Limiting the distance between these

-2. Size Requirements are based on distributing telecommunications service to one individual work area per 100 sq. ft. of occupied floor space.
+Limiting the distance between these facilities will include designing an optimal grounding arrangement and minimize intersystem grounding disturbances.
+A #6 ground should be provided in all telecommunications closets. - 2.
+Size Requirements are based on distributing telecommunications service to one individual work area per 100 sq. ft. of occupied floor space.
 Minimum telecommunications closet sizes are shown in the table below: